-Submissions for this award are now open until April 2nd 2022 – 12am.
+Submissions for this award are now open until May 15th 2023 – 12am.

-The Brenda Eastwood Award is intended to be given annually to a member of UKLA who is either a school, Early Years practitioner, teacher, HE Tutor or librarian, to recognise good practice in empowering children to respect and appreciate diversity in terms of gender, ethnicity, religion, disability, LGBTQ+, socioeconomic status, national origin or age.
+The Diversity and Inclusion: The Brenda Eastwood Award is intended to be given annually to a member of UKLA who is either a school, Early Years practitioner, teacher, HE Tutor or librarian, to recognise good practice in empowering children to respect and appreciate diversity in terms of gender, ethnicity, religion, disability, LGBTQ+, socioeconomic status, national origin or age.

 About Brenda Eastwood

-UKLA created the Brenda Eastwood Award in memory of our much loved friend and colleague who managed our office for many years.
+UKLA created the Diversity and Inclusion: The Brenda Eastwood Award in memory of our much loved friend and colleague who managed our office for many years.
 Brenda was patient, welcoming, generous, and she was someone who honoured and celebrated diversity.
 At that time, UKLA was and continues to be keen on expanding the Association’s reach to teachers who might not feel they are part of the UKLA ‘family’.
 This inspired the Association’s diversity and inclusion initiative.

 After the loss of UKLA’s wonderful colleague, it was particularly relevant to name this award after Brenda as her own life had been devoted to working for inclusion both in the UK and around the world.

 Aishah Rauf Teacher of English at Windsor High School, Halesowen, was recognised for her knowledge and passion of her subject specialism and the challenge to navigate the curriculum to make it relevant for the students in her care and the wider learning community.